fhiso/legacy-format/data-model.md

 The following notation is used to define structure contexts:

 -   `TAGNAME` matches any `[Structure]` with that tag, anywhere it appears
--   .`TAGNAME` matches any `[Record]` with that tag, but not an `[InnerStructure]`
+-   .`TAGNAME` matches any `[TopLevel]` with that tag, but not an `[InnerStructure]`
 -   *context specifier*.`TAGNAME` matches any `[InnerStructure]` with that tag, provided it is a substructure of a structure specified by the *context specifier*
 -   (`TAGNAME`) refers to any structure with that tag name or any tag inherited from it.

+### Cardinality

 The **cardinality** of a substructure specifies with what plurality it appears within its containing structure.
-Cardinality is specified by adding one of the following suffixes to a tag name:

-### Cardinality

-The set of required and recommended substructures of each structure are demoted by the following suffixes.
+The cardinality of required and recommended substructures of each structure are denoted by the following suffixes:

 - `!` means "required": there must be one and only one of these.
 - `?` means "optional": there must be either zero or one of these.